For most, New Year’s Day 2023 marked the sad end to our (somewhat subdued) festivities, and the return to the daily grind… but not in Spain!

-We Spaniards love the festive season so much that the Christmas holidays ALWAYS last until January 6th, when we celebrate El día de los Reyes Magos (Three Kings Day).
+We Spaniards love the festive season so much that the Christmas holidays always last until 6th January, when we celebrate El día de los Reyes Magos (Three Kings Day).

 Children start writing their letters in December, with a list of the presents they’d like to get on the morning of January 6th.

-People everywhere head to the streets to see the arrival of the Three Kings in carriages or on their camels, loaded with presents and accompanied by their helpers, who share sweets and goodies with everyone.
+People everywhere head to the streets to witness the arrival of the Three Kings, in carriages or on their camels, loaded with presents and accompanied by their helpers, who share sweets and goodies with everyone.

-But, if it’s too cold for you to be outside, you can always watch the Three Kings riding through the streets on TV from the comfort of your own home!
+But, if it’s too cold to be outside, you can always watch the Three Kings riding through the streets on TV from the comfort of your own home!

-It’s also common to leave some food and drink for the kings and their camels to enjoy after their long journey.
-Then, on the morning of January 6th we wake up to find presents in or next to our shoes.
+It’s also common to leave food and drink for the kings and their camels to enjoy after their long journey.
+Then, on the morning of January 6th, we wake up to find presents in or next to our shoes.

 It’s baked with a tiny gift and a bean inside.
 If you get the slice that contains the gift, you’ll be crowned the king of the festivity, but if you get the slice containing the bean you’ll have to pay for the cake the following year!

 ¡Feliz Día de los Reyes!

 These insights were brought to you by Busuu, the language-learning app on a mission to empower people through languages.

 Sign up today to start learning Spanish, or one of our other 13 languages!